hodsMulti-Method Supply Planning in SAP APO

 Which supply planning method meets your company’s business requirements?
 The answer might surprise you!

 There is no one right supply planning method for all situations, even within one company!
-In fact, it is unnecessary to choose only one method, and using multiple supply planning methods is feasible and in most cases, has many advantages over using a single method.
+It is unnecessary to choose only one method, and using multiple supply planning methods is feasible and, in most cases, has many advantages over using a single method.

 - Understand the supply planning methods available within SAP SNP.